yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/java_module_exposure_check.markdown

 ## JavaModuleExposureCheck

 Exported types in API modules should not expose SPI types at signature level.
-Once a SPI type is exposed via an API type, it is practically promoted to become an API.
+Once an SPI type is exposed via an API type, it is practically promoted to become an API.

 You should consider:
 * Move the exposed SPI types to API modules to make them formal APIs